gpeterson406/Greenwood_Book/_book/03-oneWayAnova.md

 3.1.1.
 Graphically explore the differences in the changes in Cholesterol levels for the five levels using pirate-plots.

 3.1.2.
 Is the design balanced?
-How can assess this? \index{balance}
+Generate R output to support this assessment. \index{balance}

 3.1.3.
 Complete all 6+ steps of the hypothesis test using the parametric $F$-test, reporting the ANOVA table and the distribution of the test statistic under the null.
 When you discuss the scope of inference, make sure you note that the treatment levels